robertopauletto/javascript/README.md

   <a name="modules--no-duplicate-imports"></a>
   - [10.4](#modules--no-duplicate-imports) Only import from a path in one place.
  eslint: [`no-duplicate-imports`](https://eslint.org/docs/rules/no-duplicate-imports)
-    > Why?
+    > Perchè?
 Having multiple lines that import from the same path can make code harder to maintain.

     ```javascript
-    // bad
+    // male
     import foo from 'foo';
     // … some other imports … //
     import { named1, named2 } from 'foo';

-    // good
+    // bene
     import foo, { named1, named2 } from 'foo';

-    // good
+    // bene
     import foo, {
       named1,
       named2,